 You’ll then have a confirmation dialog appear showing you the alert criteria and important configuration items.
 Do a final review and click Create once again.

-After this, we will navigate back to the Alerts and Governance screen.
+After this, we will navigate back to the Alerts Rules screen.
 Here we will see our alert has been added and is active.

 Receiving the alert